ALPCOMDEV/alp-api-docs/source/index.html.md

 Topics: `rates.*`, `rates.XXX_YYY`

-Message Fields
+Fields:

-1. **Type (Index 0):** The type of the message is set to "r," indicating that it's a rates event.
+ - `Type`: The type of the message is set to "r," indicating that it's a rates event.
-2. **Date (Index 1):** The Unix timestamp of the trade event.
+ - `Timestamp`: The Unix timestamp of the trade event.
-3. **Payload (Index 3)** The payload is an array containing rate information.
+ - `Payload`: The payload is an array containing rate information.

 Each rate is represented as an array with the following fields:

  - Rate Value
  - Base Currency Code
  - Quote Currency Code

 > Example